 |Figure 5 - The New Project Window, Step 2|

-- Organization Name - You can enter the name of your company in this box, or you can just enter your name if you are not with a company;
+- Organization Name - You can enter the name of your organization in this box, or you can just enter your name if you are not with an organization.

-- Class Prefix - This option allows you to add a prefix to code files you add to your project.
-You can leave this box empty for this project;
+- Class Prefix - This option allows you to add a prefix to files you add to your project.
+Leave this box empty for this project.

 |Figure 6 - The Save Project window|

 - You can store the new project in any folder you like, but I recommend selecting the Documents folder as I have done in Figure 6 so it's easy to find your project later on, and all the screen shots of my project will match yours.

 - Click the Create button to create the new project.

 When Xcode finishes creating your new project, you will see a list of files in the Project Navigator pane on the left side of the Xcode window as shown in Figure 7.
 Since we created a new project from the Single View Application Project template, there are just a few files included in the project.
 The folders in the Project Navigator are called groups and are used to organize related files together.
 Note that these group folders do not correspond to actual folders on your Mac's hard drive!
 They are just used to create a logical grouping of files.

 The AppDelegate.swift and ViewController.swift files contain program code, but since you're not doing any coding right now, you don't need to worry about it yet!